njbbaer/progrockdiffusion/README.md

 batch_name on 1701
 steps on 1702
 width_height on 1703
-text_prompts on line 2050 or so
-n_batches on line 2066 or so
+sharpen_preset on line 2004 NEEDS TO BE "OFF" (for now) text_prompts on line 2050 or so n_batches on line 2066 or so
 ```